costinm/krun/README.md

 ```

-### Build a docker image containing the app and the sidecar
+### Build a mesh-enabled docker image for the app

+Mesh-enabled images include the sidecar (envoy), launcher and the actual application.
+The easiest way
+to create one is using a 'golden image', that is used as base.

 samples/fortio/Dockerfile contains an example Dockerfile - you can also use the pre-build image
 `gcr.io/wlhe-cr/fortio-mesh:main`

-The image can be build using:
+To build your own image:

 ```shell